 The schedule and activities will depend somewhat on weather and other unforeseen circumstances, but the itinerary will look something like the following:

 Sept.
-4 Red Wing, MN: town hall meetings and discussion of riverfront developments
+4 Red Wing, MN: town hall meetings and discussion of riverfront developments and meet with Lake Pepin Legacy Alliance.

 Sept.
 11-14 Winona and LaCrosse: meeting with faculty and students at Winona State University; stream ecology labs; discussion of the impact of the lock and dam system on the river’s ecosystems